 Green Building State Resource Locator.
 "Green building" refers to good design and management practices in all phases of building construction and operation to promote a healthy environment and energy efficiency.
 EnvCAP.org has developed resources to help you locate green building information, including this state resource locator.

 Building Owners and Managers Association (BOMA).
-BOMA offers several energy efficiency resources including BEEP (BOMA Energy Efficiency Program) is an online educational program that gives you the information, strategies, technologies, how-to guides and resources you need to reduce energy and costs.
+BOMA offers several energy efficiency resources including BEEP (BOMA Energy Efficiency Program), an online educational program that gives you the information, strategies, technologies, how-to guides and resources you need to reduce energy and costs.

 EnergyPlus.
 EnergyPlus is a stand-alone simulation program without a 'user friendly' graphical interface that models heating, cooling, lighting, ventilating, and other energy flows as well as water in buildings.

-The Home Energy Yardstick is an online tool for individuals to compare their households' energy use to others across the country and to get recommendations for improvement.
-Local governments could utilize this tool to promote energy efficiency throughout their community.
+ENERGY STAR Home Energy Yardstick: The Home Energy Yardstick is an online tool for individuals to compare their households' energy use to others across the country and to get recommendations for improvement.
+Local governments could utilize this tool to promote energy efficiency throughout their communities.

 Building Energy Codes Program.
 The COMcheck materials (software, manual code compliance, and reference guides) simplify and clarify energy code compliance.